 From its history to its modern creativity and grit, Athens is an exciting destination.
-Once the heart of the ancient Greek world, today Athens is punctuated by relics of this past: crumbling temples sit in city squares, while the Acropolis overlooks the city.
+Once the heart of the ancient Greek world, today Athens is punctuated by relics of its past: crumbling temples sit in city squares, while the Acropolis overlooks the city.

-The birthplace of Western civilisation is still a vibrant hub of culture, an intriguing mix of contemporary life and historic streets.
+The birthplace of Western civilisation is still a vibrant hub of culture, with an intriguing mix of contemporary life and historic streets.
 Whether you want to stay in a hipster neighbourhood, or prefer to wine and dine in high-end luxury, there is a place for you in this enigma of a city.

 Also located at the foot of the Acropolis, to the north, is Plaka.
 One of the oldest slices of the city, the district is impossibly pretty; streets feature colourful neoclassical buildings, which follow a maze-like network of cobblestone lanes and alleyways.
 Ancient Greek ruins are scattered around here, almost casually.
 Needless to say, there’s a lot to see here.